-How does a Court decide where a child will live
+How does the Family Court of Western Australia decide where a child will live.

 “Best interest of the child”